ondovb/ondovb.github.io/_portfolio/08-adversarial.md

 the misdirection.

-For the final, *exploitation* phase, we take a step towards the exploratory point if and only if was ranked higher, letting us ascend the hypothetical gradient of our function (if the new point was not ranked higher, we can do nothing, although in our implementation, we actually take a small step in the opposite direction).
+For the final, *exploitation* phase, we take a step towards the exploratory point if and only if it was ranked higher, letting us ascend the hypothetical gradient of our function (if the new point was not ranked higher, we can do nothing, although in our implementation, we actually take a small step in the opposite direction).
 The algorithm then repeats for a number of iterations or